Notices

 FATCA is intended to increase transparency for the Internal Revenue Service (IRS) with respect to U.S. persons who may be investing and earning income through FFIs and NFFEs.
 While the main goal of FATCA is to gain information about U.S. persons, FATCA imposes a 30% withholding tax on certain payments made to FFIs and NFFEs if applicable documentation and reporting requirements are not met.

 In general, after June 30, 2014, unless an exemption or a FATCA Intergovernmental Agreement applies, all FFIs will be required to enter into disclosure compliance agreements with the U.S. Department of Treasury (e.g.: FFI Agreements), under which the FFIs are required to report directly to the IRS on their U.S. accounts or be subject to the 30% withholding tax.
-FFIs that enter into FFI Agreements with the IRS are known as participating FFIs, and, upon registration with the IRS, will be issued global intermediary identification numbers (GIINs), which serve as poof of their participating FFI status.
+FFIs that enter into FFI Agreements with the IRS are known as participating FFIs, and, upon registration with the IRS, will be issued global intermediary identification numbers (GIINs), which serve as proof of their participating FFI status.
 An FFI that does not enter into an FFI Agreement will be treated as a nonparticipating FFI for purposes of FATCA (unless an exemption or FATCA Intergovernmental Agreement applies).

-All NFFEs that are not excepted under the FATCA rules (e.g.: passive NFFEs) must report and/or certify as to any substantial U.S. ownership on Form W-8BEN-E, Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting (Entities) or be subject to the same 30% withholding tax.
+All NFFEs that are not excepted under the FATCA rules (e.g. passive NFFEs) must report and/or certify as to any substantial U.S. ownership on Form W-8BEN-E, Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting (Entities) or be subject to the same 30% withholding tax.

 These new reporting and withholding rules will affect account-opening processes, transaction processing systems and “know your customer” procedures utilized both by U.S. financial institutions, such as Banesco USA, and by foreign banks.